Location - Paluma Range National Park, North Queensland, Australia

 This creek will remind you of "The Terraces"; waterfall after waterfall albeit quite mossy and moist.
 Very beautiful, untouched scenery with mossy rocks and large king ferns surrounding the creek.

 There are three options to do this trip:

 - Organise a car shuttle from Paluma Dam to Mango Tree carpark (the Rockslides car park).
-Walk in via Paluma Dam past Crystal Falls to Gold Creek Falls and rappel down the creek to the inlet plant.
+Walk in via Paluma Dam past Crystal Falls to Gold Creek Falls, and rappel down the creek to the inlet plant.

 - Or walk from Paluma Dam to Crystal Falls, rappel down the falls to Gold Creek fork and rock climb up Gold Creek to the Bullocky Tom's Track and walk back to Paluma Dam.

 - Or walk up the Bullocky Tom's Track to Gold Creek Falls and rappel down the falls and continue downstream to the water intake plant and water back along the road to the Mango Tree carpark.

-It's very beautiful but has slipery rocks due to the wet nad mossy rocks.
+It's very beautiful but the rocks can be slippery due to the moist and mossy nature.
 King ferns are present in this area.

 Most of Gold Creek is shaded by the rainforest canopy so sun protection is not needed until you enter Crystal Creek.

 Here's a map with all the suggested routes:

-Note take we take the Paluma tracks to Crystal Ck or Gold Ck so no bush bashing involved.
+Note take we take the Paluma tracks to Crystal Ck or Gold Ck so no bush bashing is involved.